 Instant Pot Crack Chicken

-If you want me to name a meal that is usually a hit with everyone, even picky eaters, and it is perfect for busy moms who want to cook on a budget, most definitely we are talking about Instant Pot Crack Chicken.
-Tender pulled chicken in a creamy and zesty Ranch sauce, with lots of savory bacon and cheddar cheese!
-This delectable and simple meal brings everyone together.
+If you want me to name a meal that is usually a hit with everyone, even picky eaters, and it is perfect for busy moms who want to cook on a budget, then most definitely, we are talking about Instant Pot Crack Chicken.
+Tender pulled chicken in a creamy, zesty Ranch sauce, with plenty of savory bacon and cheddar cheese!
+This simple, delicious meal brings everyone together.

-Instant pot crack chicken on a white bun
+Instant pot crack chicken on a white sesame bun.

 Why is it called crack chicken